MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-dashboards.md

 >
 >You can view and share dashboards on [mobile devices](mobile/mobile-apps-view-dashboard.md).
 >
->To view dashboards that colleagues share with you, you must have a Pro license or the content must be shared with you from a workspace in Premium capacity.
+>To view dashboards that colleagues share with you, you must have a Pro or Premium Per User (PPU) license or the content must be shared with you from a workspace in Premium capacity.
 For more information, see [Power BI license types](end-user-license.md).

 The visualizations on a dashboard come from reports, and each report is based on one dataset.
 You can think of a dashboard as an entryway into the underlying reports and datasets.
 Select a visualization to take you to the report that was used to create it.